buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 The :bb:step:`Mercurial` build step performs a `Mercurial <http://selenic.com/mercurial>`_ (aka ``hg``) checkout or update.

-Branches are available in two modes: ``dirname``, where the name of the branch is a suffix of the name of the repository, or ``inrepo``, which uses Hg's named-branches support.
+Branches are available in two modes: ``dirname``, where the name of the branch is a suffix of the name of the repository, or ``inrepo``, which uses Mercurial's named-branches support.
 Make sure this setting matches your changehook, if you have that installed.

 ::

     from buildbot.plugins import steps

     factory.addStep(steps.Mercurial(repourl='path/to/repo', mode='full',
                                     method='fresh', branchType='inrepo'))